Testing for Differences in Stochastic Network Structure: Two empirical demonstrations

 \section{Two empirical demonstrations}

 I provide two empirical demonstrations using publicly available data.
+In both settings the randomization test based on the $\infty\to1$ norm is sufficiently powerful to detect the relevant difference in network structure.
+Alternatives are less reliable.

-The first demonstration is about measuring a change in network structure over time.
+The first is a test of network stationarity as described in Application 1 of Section 2.3.
 A sample of high school students are surveyed annually about their social connections.
-The networks appear to be less connected and more clustered over time, perhaps because the students place increasing value on having friends in common as they age.
-The problem is to test whether the observed changes in the reported relationships can be explained by the same random graph model.
-In this demonstration one can think of the age of the students as the ``treatment'' and the null hypothesis as the definition of ``no treatment effects.''
+The networks appear to be less connected and more clustered over time, potentially because the students place increasing value on having friends in common as they age.
+The problem is to test whether the observed changes in reported relationships are statistically significant.

-The data comes from the ``Teenage Friends and Lifestyle Study'' \citep*[see][]{michell1996peer} in which the researchers survey 160 Scottish students about friendship links during their second, third, and fourth years of secondary school.\footnote{ The data can be found at \url{https://www.stats.ox.ac.uk/~snijders/siena/Glasgow_data.htm} and is similar in spirit to though considerably less comprehensive than the restricted-use National Longitudinal Study of Adolescent to Adult Health dataset commonly used to study peer effects in economics.} This example uses the social network surveyed from the first and third waves when the students are respectively 13 and 15 years old.
-Only students who appear in all three waves are included, yielding a final sample size of $N = 135$.
+The data comes from the ``Teenage Friends and Lifestyle Study'' \citep*[see][]{michell1996peer} in which the researchers survey 160 Scottish students about friendship links during their second through fourth years of secondary school.\footnote{ The data can be found at \url{https://www.stats.ox.ac.uk/~snijders/siena/Glasgow_data.htm}.} This example uses the social network surveyed from the first and third waves when the students are respectively 13 and 15 years old.
+Only students who appear in all waves are included, yielding a sample size of $N = 129$.

-Descriptive statistics about the two networks are provided in Table 1.
-These statistics are often used in the economics literature to characterize network structure \citep[see][Chapter 2]{jackson2008social}.
-Specifically, the table describes the means and standard deviations of four measures of network structure: the sequence of agent degrees $\{\sum_{j \in [N]}D_{ij}\}_{i \in [N]}$, eigenvector centralities, clustering coefficients $\frac{\sum_{i,j,k \in [N]}D_{ij}D_{ik}D_{jk}}{\sum_{i,j,k \in [N]}D_{ij}D_{ik}}$, and diameters of the largest connected component.
-The last two measures are scalars and so standard deviations are not reported.
-The table indicates that while the total number of links appear to be roughly the same for both networks, the second network is less interconnected than the first network (as measured by the eigenvector centrality, clustering, and diameter statistics).
-That these differences are unlikely to be generated by the same random graph model is demonstrated in Table 2.
+Descriptive network statistics are provided in Panel A of Table 1.
+The table describes the means and standard deviations of four network statistics: the sequence of agent degrees $\{\sum_{j \in [N]}D_{ij}\}_{i \in [N]}$, eigenvector centralities, clustering coefficients $\frac{\sum_{i,j,k \in [N]}D_{ij}D_{ik}D_{jk}}{\sum_{i,j,k \in [N]}D_{ij}D_{ik}}$, and diameters of the connected component.
+The table indicates that while the total number of links appear to be roughly the same for both networks, the second network is less connected and more clustered than the first.
+Table 2 demonstrates that these differences are unlikely to be generated by the same random graph model.

-Table 2 reports the p-value of the randomization test proposed in Section 3 using seven test statistics.
-Specifically, it reports the p-value